-Immediately telephone your doctor or Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 764 766), or go to Accident and Emergency at your nearest hospital, if you or anyone else may have taken too much Panto.
+Immediately telephone your doctor or Poisons Information Centre (telephone Australia 13 11 26 or in New Zealand is 0800 POISON or 0800 764 766), or go to Accident and Emergency (Casualty) at your nearest hospital, if you or anyone else may have taken too much TOPRA.
 Do this even if there are no signs of discomfort or poisoning.
 Urgent medical attention may be needed.

-While you are taking Panto
+While you are taking it